rust-lang/rust/text/0803-type-ascription.md

 unexpected result that `&(x: T)` is not in fact a reference to `x`, but a reference to a temporary copy of `x`.

-The proposed solution is that type ascription expressions are lvalues, where the type ascription expression is in reference context, then we require the ascribed type to exactly match the type of the expression, i.e., neither subtyping nor coercion is allowed.
-These contexts are:
+The proposed solution is that type ascription expressions are lvalues.
+If the type ascription expression is in reference context, then we require the ascribed type to exactly match the type of the expression, i.e., neither subtyping nor coercion is allowed.
+These reference contexts are as follows (where <expr> is a type ascription expression):

 ```
 &[mut] <expr>
 let ref [mut] x = <expr>
 match <expr> { .. ref [mut] x .. => { .. } .. }
 <expr>.foo() // due to autoref
+<expr> = ...;
 ```

 # Drawbacks